Days of Sun and Glory (The King’s Greatest Enemy 2) by Anna Belfrage

 Their suspicions are not unfounded.
 Tired of being relegated to the background by the kingís grasping favourite, Isabella has decided it is time to act – to safeguard her own position, but also that of her son, Edward of Windsor.
 As Adam de Guirande has pledged himself to Prince Edward he is automatically drawn into the queenís plans – whether he likes it or not.

-Yet again, Kit and Adam are forced to take part in a complicated game of intrigue and politics.
+Yet again, Kit and Adam are forced to take part in a complicated game of intrigue and politics, while other just want to play fun games, and take a look at them .
 Yet again, they risk their lives – and that of those they hold dear – as the king and Mortimer face off.
 Once again, England is plunged into war ñ and this time it will not end until either Despenser or Mortimer is dead.

 Days of Sun and Glory is the second in Anna Belfrageís series, The Kingís Greatest Enemy, the story of a man torn apart by his loyalties to his lord, his king, and his wife.